daleonpz/Notes/fh-dortmund/01-ESE.md

 - input-output pattern
 - kripke structure:
     - state based
-    - with statisticts, predicators and transitions
+    - with statistics, predicators and transitions
     - the state machine includes temporal logic
 - Why model checking is difficult?
     - need model construction
-    - In automative domain the requirements are text descriptions
+    - In automotive domain the requirements are text descriptions
     - Property specification are not clear
     - Output interpretation: it's hard to find the exact error or trace the error
 - Model construction: